feargal/sd-api-docs/sections/alerts.md

 Alerts
 ===
-* `getHistory` - returns the full history for each time a specific alert has been triggered.
+* **Get history** - returns the full history for each time a specific alert has been triggered.
 * `getLast` - returns the last 5 triggered alerts across the whole account.
 * `getOpen` - returns the current open, non-fixed alerts.
 * `getOpenNotified` - returns the current open, non-fixed alerts which have sent notifications.